 - Onsite clinics: Once or twice a week, trained nurses staff immunization clinics in the medical office for approximately 2 to 4 hours depending on the size of the clinic.
 They ask parents questions from a standardized intake form regarding the child’s health and past vaccine complications.
 Pediatricians see all patients with histories of past complications or other complexities, while nurses administer vaccines in routine cases.
 In all cases, nurses follow standing orders (or immunization instructions) that appear in patients’ charts.

 - Community clinics: Up to four times a year, the program offers immunization clinics in community settings.
 For example, 3,500 doses of vaccine were administered during a “back-to-school” clinic at a grocery store.
 A medical assistant worked with the grocery store to arrange the logistics and advertise the event.
 The center offers other clinics in response to seasonal outbreaks (e.g., flu shot clinics) or local outbreaks of specific diseases such as measles.
-Information provided in June 2012 indicates that local Boys and Girls Clubs facilities are used to host back-to-school immunization events.
+Additionally, local Boys and Girls Clubs facilities are used to host back-to-school immunization events.

 ResultsPre- and post-implementation comparisons show that the program has more than tripled immunization rates since its inception, achieving levels that exceed Federal standards for childhood immunizations.
 Anecdotal reports from providers and parents suggest that the program has improved the quality of care.